troykyo/dssloopholes.github.io/category/engagement/Co-design.md

-﻿## Co-design
+﻿## Co-Design

-Co-design refers to a collaborative approach where designers, users, and other stakeholders work together to create and shape fashion products and experiences.
+Co-Design refers to a collaborative approach where designers, users, and other stakeholders work together to create and shape fashion products and experiences.
 It involves actively involving end-users and incorporating their ideas, preferences, and feedback into the design process.
 Co-design recognizes that users play an essential role in shaping fashion trends and that their input is valuable in creating products that meet their needs and desires.

 In co-design, the traditional top-down approach of designing and dictating fashion trends is replaced with a participatory model.
 It emphasizes inclusivity, transparency, and shared decision-making.
 The aim is to create products that resonate with users on a deeper level, resulting in increased customer satisfaction, engagement, and loyalty.